Bhondaveharshada/NextJs-Learning/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Nextjs Concept
+# 1. Catch-all Segment

+The concept of catch-all segments in routing allows for unique routes to be created for multiple files(routing file).

+The catchall segments route allows multiple URL variations to be mapped to a single file,

+For EXample = If the feature ID is the first route parameter, a slug of zero is used;